devtut/generate/docs/python/math-module.md

 ## Imaginary Numbers

-Imaginary numbers in Python are represented by a &quot;j&quot; or &quot;J&quot; trailing the target number.
+Imaginary numbers in Python are represented by a =j= or =J= trailing the target number.

 ```
 1j         # Equivalent to the square root of -1.